 Eventually I was so over WordPress…so we broke up.

 So then meet the site you are on today, powered by Showit!
 I love love love it.
 I bought a STUNNING theme from Tonic and well, customized the hell out of it.
-If you don’t love my site, then we can never really be friends 😉 If you’d like to make the switch to Showit and you want to save some money, I have a referral link and a discount code you can use:
+If you don’t love my site, then we can never really be friends 😉 If you’d like to make the switch to Showit and you want to save some money.
+You can use my referral link here and use NATALIESETAREH for 10% off.
+These sites rarely go on sale… and it’s not super easy to find a discount, just saying!

 I used to use the free version JotForm, which would send queries straight to my inbox.
 I would respond individually to each client, send invoices through PayPal or I’d bring my free Square reader to events.
 Truthfully, I was mostly paid in cash in the beginning, so this worked great… for awhile.
 Even though I created email templates and I personalized them, I knew I would miss something important one day.
 It was too hands-on and a little cumbersome.